Partners

 • The submitted Application for Qualification must be complete and signed.

-• The film production entity must be able to demonstrate financing.
+• The film production entity must demonstrate financing.

-• The film production entity must be able to show acceptable evidence of national distribution.
+• The film production entity must provide acceptable evidence of national distribution.

 • 50% of principal photography must occur in the State.

-• Principal photography must be scheduled to begin within 120 days of receiving the Letter of Qualification from the Department, which may be extended by the Department, at the discretion of the Department, based on facts and circumstances beyond the control of the film production entity.
+• Principal photography must be scheduled to begin within 120 days of receiving the Letter of Qualification from the Department, which may be extended by the Department at the discretion of the Department if any delay is caused by facts and circumstances beyond the control of the film production entity

-• The total direct costs (authorized costs only) projected to be incurred in the State must exceed $250,000; or, $25,000 for Maryland Small Films.
+• The total of authorized direct costs projected to be incurred in the State must exceed $250,000; or, $25,000 for Maryland Small Films.

 Additional Qualification Criteria for Maryland Small Films: